biniamf/ARP-RootKit/README.md

 # Hooking technique

 The idea is to replace the addresses of the sys_call_table in the whole kernel, avoiding anti malware to find hook handlers on the sys_call_table.
 It must find the rootkit's sys_call_table from the opcodes in the kernel.

+# Tested versions

+Until commit <commit>, those Linux Kernel versions are tested (under Ubuntu):
+- 4.13.0-31-generic
+- 4.13.0-26-generic
+- 4.11.0-13-generic
+- 4.10.0-42-generic
+- 4.10.0-14-generic
+- 4.8.0-36-generic
+- 4.4.0-101-generic

+But the rootkit is still in development.
+And atm doesn't stealths anything, nor give backdoor access.
+It just finds the places where sys_call_tables are, preparing the project (ttw I gave support to the before versions), to start the part of a rootkit itself.

 # The first commit of this project

 At the beggining, I started doing research of ways of implementing a rootkit without hooking syscalls.
 And I found a way of hidding PIDs.
 The problem is that the process can't terminate ever.
 But maybe hooking sys_exit and restoring the pid into the structures of the kernel, it would be possible.

 Below an example of the working `rootkit.c` first commit:

 ```
 diwou@diwou-VirtualBox:~/arprootkit$ ps auwx | grep bash | grep root